yeekuang97/yeekuang97.github.io/README.md

 </pre>
 <p>Tapenade (Olive Spread)</p>
 <p> This is a really simple dish to prepare and it’s always a big hit at parties.
 My father recommends:</p>
-<pre><p> “Make this the night before so that the flavors have time to blend.
+<p> “Make this the night before so that the flavors have time to blend.
 Just bring it up to room temperature </br>
     before you serve it.
 In the winter, try serving it warm.”</p></pre>
 <p> Ingredients </p>
 <pre>
  1 8oz. jar sundried tomatoes